BasedHardware/Whomane/app/README.md

     };
     ```

-6. Populate your `.env.local` file with these values:
+6. In your project directory, open the file .env.eample and populate it with these values:

     ```
     NEXT_PUBLIC_API_KEY=YOUR_API_KEY